2024–25 Persib Bandung season

-The 2024–25 season is Persib Bandung's 91st competitive season.
-They have not been relegated since the Perserikatan competition started in 1933.
-This season is Persib's 30th consecutive seasons in top-flight since professional competition formed on 1994.
-The season covers the period from 9 August 2024 to June 2025.
-This season Persib passes club license for AFC Champions League 2 and will playing in the competition for season 2024–25.
+The 2024–25 season was Persib Bandung's 91st competitive season.
+This season is Persib's 30th consecutive season in the top-flight since professional competition formed on 1994.
+In addition to the domestic league, Persib also participated in the AFC Champions League Two, returning to Asian competition after a nine-year absence.
+The season covers the period from 1 July 2024 to 30 June 2025.